telerik/kendo-react-popup/docs/index.md

 ### Positioning

 The component positioning is controlled by specific pivot points.
-Both, the anchor and Popup components are treated as rectangular elements, hence each has 9 pivot points.
+Both the anchor and the Popup are treated as rectangular elements, so each has 9 pivot points.

 Every Popup point can be aligned to an anchor point.

-**Figure 2: A right aligned Kendo UI Popup**
+**Figure 2: A right-aligned Kendo UI Popup**

 ![Popup](images/right-align.png)

-The Popup aligns to the anchor using its top-right point and anchor's bottom-right point.
+The Popup aligns to the anchor using its top-right point and the bottom-right point of the anchor.

 ```html-preview
   <style>